 The Town may ban all fires if conditions become dry enough.
 Contact the Okotoks Fire Department if you have any doubts.

 The permits and bylaw in relation to fire apply only to the Town of Okotoks.
 For information on burning in Foothills County, see their website.

-Reminder to local business owners that Okotoks Fire Services annual commercial fire inspections for 2020 are underway.
+Reminder to local business owners that Okotoks Fire & Rescue annual commercial fire inspections are underway.